moffzilla/abx-Powershell/README.md

  ![saveAction](https://github.com/moffzilla/abx-Powershell/blob/master/media/saveAction.png)

- Click on "See Details" to see your Python Script execution details Please note that the first time you execute it, it takes more time as it needs to upload your action to your local or remote FaaS providers, subsequent executions will be faster.
+ Click on "See Details" to see your Powershell Script execution details Please note that the first time you execute it, it takes more time as it needs to upload your action to your local or remote FaaS providers, subsequent executions will be faster.

  ![detailsAction](https://github.com/moffzilla/abx-Powershell/blob/master/media/detailsAction.png)